Florida's coronavirus residents' deaths pass 30,000 with rise of 156; cases' increase 4,151 vs. day before

 Deaths

-Palm Beach County's death count is higher than 16 states, including Rhode Island at 2,376.
+Palm Beach County's death count is higher than 15 states, including West Virginia at 2,263.
+Rhode Island had been behind Florida but in a data adjustment is now at 2,466

 Cases